b-cubed-eu/documentation/src/content/docs/guides/b3verse.md

 | **impIndicatoR** | Calculate alien impact indicators from occurrence cubes | <https://github.com/b-cubed-eu/impIndicator> |
 | **dubicube** | Data exploration for occurrence cubes and uncertainty calculation for indicators | <https://github.com/b-cubed-eu/dubicube> |

 Note that any dependencies not available in mainstream repositories are also added to the R-universe platform.
 These dependencies will be installed automatically but are not explicitly listed above.

+## Contributing and reporting issues

+We welcome contributions to the **b3verse**!
+Each package in the collection has its own GitHub repository, where you can find contributing guidelines and report issues.

+**How to contribute?**
+- Before contributing, check the "Contributing Guidelines" in the relevant repository (see the [table above](#installation) for links).
+- Contributions can include bug fixes, feature requests, documentation improvements, or new functionality.

+**Reporting bugs or suggesting improvements**
+- If you encounter an issue or have an idea for improvement, open an "issue" in the corresponding package repository.
+- Be as detailed as possible when describing the issue, including R session info, error messages, and reproducible examples if applicable.

 ## Getting started
 ### The b3verse workflow